HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 ### OpenSearch nodes

-In a search deployment the OpenSearch nodes form the back-bone of the new implementation.
-The OpenSearch Nodes are part of a StatefulSet that will store the search indexes and all contained data.
+In a search deployment, the OpenSearch nodes form the backbone of the implementation.
+The OpenSearch nodes are part of a StatefulSet that store the search indexes and all contained data.
 OpenSearch performs replication of data between the nodes, allowing for high availability of the search index.

-### Search Middleware nodes
+### Search middleware nodes

-To provide a usable REST API and perform additional logic on top of search indexes, a search middleware has been established that will act as a mediator between the Data Sources and OpenSearch.
+To provide a usable REST API and perform additional logic on top of search indexes, a search middleware is established to act as a mediator between the data sources and OpenSearch.

 The search middleware performs the following functions:

 - ACL lookup and access control for search results
-- Crawlers for Data Sources
+- Crawlers for data sources
-- REST API for Document Management, Configuration and Search Queries
+- REST API for document management, configuration, and search queries

-## The Concept of Content Sources
+## Content sources

-A Content Source represents a search index that contains data from a specific Data Source e.g., WCM.
-Under the covers, each Content Source has its own independent search index inside OpenSearch.
-This ensures that indexing documents from different Data Sources will not cause conflicts with duplicate IDs or similar.
-OpenSearch still allows to perform search queries over all existing indexes, which enables a separation of indexed data while still retaining all search capabilities.
+A content source represents a search index that contains data from a specific data source (for example, WCM).
+Each content source has its own independent search index inside OpenSearch.
+This ensures that indexing documents from different data sources does not cause conflicts with duplicate IDs.
+With OpenSearch, you can still perform search queries over all existing indexes, which enables a separation of indexed data while retaining all search capabilities.

 ![Content Sources](./content-source.png)

-Having multiple Content Sources also enables easy scoping of search queries.
-If only the data of a particular Data Source should be considered during a search, the scope for that query can be limited to the ID of the corresponding Content Source inside the search and thereby limiting the search query to that single search index.
+Having multiple content sources also enables easy scoping of search queries.
+If only the data of a particular data source should be considered during a search, the scope for that query can be limited to the ID of the corresponding content source inside the search.
+This limits the search query to that single search index.

 ### Crawlers

-Depending on the type of Content Source it might be required to pull data from the Data Source.
-In this case, the search provides capabilities to crawl the target Data Source using a built in Crawler.
-Those Crawlers can be configured on a per Content Source basis and will automatically store the pulled documents inside the search index of the associated Content Source.
+Depending on the type of content source, it might be required to pull data from the data source.
+In this case, the search provides capabilities to crawl the target data source using a built-in crawler.
+You can configure crawlers per content source basis and they will automatically store the pulled documents inside the search index of the associated content source.

 ### Push API

-Every Content Source provides access to the stored documents via the Push API.
-This allows to:
+Every content source provides access to the stored documents through the Push API.
+With the Push API, you can:

-- retrieve single documents by ID
+- Retrieve single documents by ID
-- partially or fully update single documents by ID
+- Partially or fully update single documents by ID
-- partially or fully update multiple documents in bulk by IDs
+- Partially or fully update multiple documents in bulk by IDs
-- delete single documents by ID
+- Delete single documents by ID
-- delete multiple documents in bulk by IDs
+- Delete multiple documents in bulk by IDs
-- create new single documents
+- Create new single documents
-- create new documents in bulk
+- Create new documents in bulk

-This API enables application developers and search administrators to manipulate the stored data inside the search without actual access to the real search indexes inside OpenSearch.
+In addition, developers and search administrators can manipulate the stored data inside the search without access to the search indexes inside OpenSearch.
 It also enables the push of content that might not be possible to crawl.

-## Indexed Documents
+## Indexed documents

-Documents that are stored inside a Content Source contain a defined set of metadata and the document data itself.
+Documents that are stored inside a content source contain a defined set of metadata and the document data itself.
 The general schema for a document looks like this:

 ```json
 {